New England Small College Athletic Conference

-The New England Small Collegiate Athletic Conference (NESCAC) is an American collegiate athletic conference comprising sports teams from eleven highly selective liberal arts institutions of higher education in the Northeastern United States.
+The New England Small College Athletic Conference (NESCAC) is an intercollegiate athletic conference that competes in the National Collegiate Athletic Association (NCAA) Division III comprising sports teams from eleven highly selective liberal arts institutions of higher education in the Northeastern United States.
 The eleven institutions are Amherst College, Bates College, Bowdoin College, Colby College, Connecticut College, Hamilton College, Middlebury College, Tufts University, Trinity College, Wesleyan University, and Williams College.

 The conference originated with an agreement among Amherst, Bowdoin, Wesleyan and Williams in 1955.
-In 1971, Bates, Colby, Hamilton, Middlebury, Trinity, Tufts, and Union College joined on and the NESCAC was officially formed.
+In 1971, Bates, Colby, Hamilton, Middlebury, Trinity, Tufts, and Union College joined and the NESCAC was officially formed.
 Union withdrew in 1977 and was replaced by Connecticut College in 1982.
-The members are grouped within the NCAA Division III athletic conference.
-Members of the conference have some of the largest financial endowments of any liberal arts colleges in the world, with Williams College's $3.89 billion being the largest.
-Undergraduate enrollment at the schools ranges from about 1,800 to 6,000 (Tufts).
+NESCAC members maintain some of the largest financial endowments among liberal arts colleges in the world.